 One Green Planet has plenty of posts on the ethics of palm oil.
 We all know that palm oil is an environmental disaster; it is a major cause of deforestation and habitat loss, specifically for orangutans.
 The WWF has a good report on the various impacts for further reading.
 Even the human impact of palm oil has been questioned, as growing evidence shows the exploitation of human labor in the edible oil’s production.
 Most recently, palm oil has been in the news for more positive reasons.
-The huge palm oil company Wilmar committed to end its deforestation practices and exploitation in its production of the major crop.
-Whether they manage to keep this promise is yet to be seen, but it’s a huge step in the right direction.
+The huge palm oil company Wilmar committed to ending its deforestation practices and exploitation in its production of the major crop.
+Whether they manage to keep this promise is yet to be seen.
+But it’s a huge step in the right direction.

 As a result, palm oil became popular because it is a replacement for trans fats.
-So that packaged foods can wear the label of zero grams of trans fat, some food companies have opted for palm oil to more traditional fats in a Western diet.
+So that packaged foods can wear the label of zero grams of trans fat, some food companies have opted for palm oil over more traditional fats in a Western diet.
 Palm oil contains about as much saturated fat as butter, and, as this NPR piece points out, all of these fats are generally found in foods that aren’t recommended for frequent consumption.
 Saturated fats are the fats that are solid at room temperature and are considered the most detrimental to human health.